sger/RustBooks/README.md

 <img src="https://images-na.ssl-images-amazon.com/images/I/41RBJ0J9WOL._SX258_BO1,204,203,200_.jpg" width="120px"/>

-Rust is a highly concurrent and high performance language that focuses on safety and speed, memory management, and writing clean code.
+Rust is a highly concurrent and high-performance language that focuses on safety and speed, memory management, and writing clean code.
 It also guarantees thread safety, and its aim is to improve the performance of existing applications.
 It has been backed by Mozilla to solve the critical problem of concurrency.

 ### [Beginning Rust - From Novice to Professional](https://www.apress.com/us/book/9781484234679)